 He was appointed to the Supreme Court Committee for the Special Civil Part in 2001 and has provided various free lectures to the public on lemon law, consumer fraud and credit repair issues.

-He also is on the faculty at lawline.com, for which viewers receive ICLE credit for viewing the online lectures.
+He also has been on the faculty at lawline.com, for which viewers receive ICLE credit for viewing the online lectures.
 The classes are "How to Sue a Car Dealership" and "Discovery in a Case Against a Car Dealership."
 Consumer Arbitrations, New jersey Consumer Issues.

 The following is a comment from the users at lawline.com: